Deep Impact (spacecraft): Spacecraft design and instrumentation

 The spacecraft consists of two main sections, the 372 kg copper-core "Smart Impactor" that impacted the comet, and the 601 kg "Flyby" section, which imaged the comet from a safe distance during the encounter with Tempel 1.

 The Flyby spacecraft is about 3.3 m long, 1.7 m wide and 2.3 m high.
-It includes two solar panels, a debris shield, and several science instruments for imaging, infrared spectroscopy, and optical navigation to its destination near the comet.
+It includes a solar panel, a Whipple debris shield, and several science instruments for imaging, infrared spectroscopy, and optical navigation to its destination near the comet.
 The spacecraft also carried two cameras, the High Resolution Imager (HRI), and the Medium Resolution Imager (MRI).
 The HRI is an imaging device that combines a visible-light camera with a filter wheel, and an imaging infrared spectrometer called the "Spectral Imaging Module" or SIM that operates on a spectral band from 1.05 to 4.8 micrometres.
 It has been optimized for observing the comet's nucleus.
 The MRI is the backup device, and was used primarily for navigation during the final 10-day approach.
 It also has a filter wheel, with a slightly different set of filters.

 The Impactor section of the spacecraft contains an instrument that is optically identical to the MRI, called the Impactor Targeting Sensor (ITS), but without the filter wheel.
 Its dual purpose was to sense the Impactor's trajectory, which could then be adjusted up to four times between release and impact, and to image the comet from close range.
 As the Impactor neared the comet's surface, this camera took high-resolution pictures of the nucleus (as good as 0.2 m) that were transmitted in real-time to the Flyby spacecraft before it and the Impactor were destroyed.
 The final image taken by the Impactor was snapped only 3.7 seconds before impact.

-The Impactor's payload, dubbed the "Cratering Mass", was 100% copper, with a weight of 100 kg.
+The Impactor's payload, dubbed the "Cratering Mass", was 100% copper, with a weight of 113 kg.
 Including this cratering mass, copper formed 49% of total mass of the Impactor (with aluminium at 24% of the total mass); this was to minimize interference with scientific measurements.
 Since copper was not expected to be found on a comet, scientists could ignore copper's signature in any spectrometer readings.
 Instead of using explosives, it was also cheaper to use copper as the payload.

 Explosives would also have been superfluous.
 At its closing velocity of 10.2 km/s, the Impactor's kinetic energy was equivalent to 4.8 tonnes of TNT, considerably more than its actual mass of only 372 kg.